mozilla/addons-linter/README.md

 ### Building

-You can run `npm build` to build the library.
+You can run `npm run build` to build the library.

 Once you build the library you can use the CLI in `bin/addons-linter`.